mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 .. code-block:: bash

-   spyder
+   $ spyder

-There are many IDE choices and most popular ones work seamlessly with conda and conda virtual environments.
+There are many IDE choices and most popular ones work seamlessly with Conda and Conda virtual environments.

 This setup may serve all of your needs and you can use the single set of packages installed in the base environment.
 You can periodically run these